Tuesday, February 18, 2025

 About Virginia St-Denis

 Hi, I’m Virginia St-Denis.
-I am a publishing professional with more than 30 years of experience in writing, editing, desktop publishing and managing newspapers, magazines, newsletters, journals and websites.
+I am a publishing professional with more than 30 years of experience in writing, editing, desktop publishing, and managing newspapers, magazines, newsletters, journals, social media accounts and websites.

-While working in corporate communications settings, I edited annual reports, newsletters, reports and various business documents.
-I was the managing editor for three medical research journals before going back to a magazine.
+While working in corporate communications settings, I edited annual reports, newsletters, reports, and various business documents.

-Now, my work mostly focuses on editing research reports, journals, medical exams and government submissions, and desktop publishing of journals and reports.
+Now, my work mostly focuses on editing research reports, journals, medical exams, and government submissions, as well as desktop publishing of journals and reports.

-Since 2002, I’ve worked with not-for-profit organizations.
+Since 2002, I’ve mostly worked with non-profit health organizations.
 This experience has taught me how to do more with less without sacrificing quality.
 It has also allowed me to work with subject matter experts.
-I’ve learned a lot from Indigenous health professionals, psychiatrists, obstetricians and gynecologists, radiologists, nurses, medical specialists and residents.
+I’ve learned a lot from Indigenous health professionals, psychiatrists, obstetricians and gynecologists, radiologists, nurses, medical specialists, and residents.

-I have enjoyed helping not-for-profit organizations gather and package information into useful and engaging content.
-I do that by providing writing, editing and social media services to keep target audiences coming back for more.
+I enjoy helping non-profit organizations gather and package together information into useful and engaging content that keeps their target audiences coming back for more.
+I do that by providing writing, editing, and social media services.
 My outstanding organizational and time-management skills allow me to complete overlapping high priority projects with tight deadlines on schedule and on budget.

 Memberships

-My background as a journalist means I have being a plain language practitioner from the start of my career.
-I’ve kept up-to-date with plain language techniques and share my knowledge with others.
-As a member of the Plain Language Association International, I follow their definition of plain language, which comes from the International Plain Language Federation.
+As a member of the Plain Language Association International (PLAIN), I follow their definition of plain language, which comes from the International Plain Language Federation.
+I’m also the managing editor of the PLAIN eJournal.

 “A communication is in plain language if its wording, structure, and design are so clear that the intended audience can easily find what they need, understand what they find, and use that information.”